dinoapicella/youtube-sync/README.md

 Unfortunately, there is **no workaround** for these YouTube restrictions.
 If a video doesn't play for some players, the only solution is to try a different video.
 This is not an issue with the module itself but with YouTube's platform policies.

-Additionally, the player cannot be resized due to YouTube's policies, which require the video to always remain in the foreground.
+Additionally, the player cannot be resized due to YouTube's policies, which require the video to always remain in the foreground, unless someone changes the window size in the inspect tool, but I take no responsibility for that.

 ---